yyl-20020115/usbip-win/README.md

 ### Windows USB/IP client

-- Prepare a linux machine as a USB/IP server
+- Prepare a linux machine as a USB/IP server (or windows usbip-win stub server)
   - tested on Ubuntu 16.04 (Kernerl 4.15.0-29)
   - `# modprobe usbip-host`
+  - You can use virtual [usbip-vstub](https://github.com/cezanne/usbip-vstub) as a stub server

 - Run usbipd on a USB/IP server (Linux)
   - `# usbipd -4 -d`